Need help now? Call 403-815-3040 or book your consultation.

 Grinding or Bite Pressure

-When Cold Sensitivity Could Be a Sign of a Bigger Problem
+When Cold Sensitivity May Be a Serious Problem

 - Pain lasts longer than a few seconds